-★ The propeller can cause serious injury when rotating.
-Check that nobody is in the water near the propeller before starting.

-★ Never use a start spray or any other equivalent product These products are highly flammable.
+- \ The propeller can cause serious injury when in motion.
+Check that no swimmer or diver is in the water near the propeller before starting. - ★ Never use a start spray or any other equivalent product These products are highly flammable.

-★ Always preheat the engine.
-Never race the engine while it is cold.

-\ Do not crank the engine continuously for more than 10 seconds at a time.
+- \ Always preheat the engine.
+Never race the engine while it is cold. - ★ Do not crank the engine continuously for more than 10 seconds at a time.
 Let it cool down for 2 minutes between cranking attempts.
-Failure to follow these guidelines may result in starter motor burnout.

-★ If the engine don't start after

-3 attempts, remove the key and

-drain the water in the waterlock.
+Failure to follow these guidelines may result in starter motor burnout. - \ If the engine does not start after 3 attempts, remove the key and drain the water in the waterlock.
 Failure to do so may lead to water ingress in the cylinders.